All Episodes

 Yeah.

-Cause of inflation is demand, demand for currency, demand for profits, demand for material goods.
+Demand for currency, demand for profits, demand for material goods.

 Let me help you out a little bit.

-Let me help you out now.
+Let me help you out with a simple example.

 You know the game Monopoly?

-Okay, now let's have we have a game Monopoly.
+Okay, now let's have, we have a game, monopoly.

 Now, there's a certain amount of money in the monopoly game.